-Each lender’s view of trading thus will dictate what they need to see to determine your relevant earnings.
+A lender’s view of trading this way dictates what they want to determine your relevant earnings.

 Some lenders are sympathetic.
 They deem one year’s accounts sufficient to calculate your mortgage affordability.
 Others may tow a tighter line, insisting upon two or even three years’ records.

-Either way, your accounts must prove that you can afford the mortgage you want to borrow.
-For those who streamline their accounts, it’s striking that balance that’s key.
+Either way, your accounts must prove you can afford the mortgage you’re asking for.
+For people who streamline their accounts, it’s striking that balance that’s key.

 A mortgage lender’s view: self-employed, no accounts

-If you’ve only just begun trading, you won’t have the accounts a mortgage lender needs.
+If you’ve only just begun trading, you won’t have the accounts a lender needs.
 You may believe (and can prove) that you can afford the repayments in theory.
-But without accounts and trading history, this alone won’t satisfy a lender’s risk criteria.
+But limited accounts and trading history alone won’t satisfy their risk criteria.

 That needn’t be the end of your home ownership aspirations, though.
 There is a scenario where you can secure mortgage funds with less than one year’s accounts.
-Let’s talk about contracting for a second.
+Before we move onto that, let’s talk about contracting first.